INTERVIEW-Russia's Tinkoff bank could increase lending after bond deal

 By Katya Golubkova, Andrey Ostroukh and Kira Zavyalova

-MOSCOW, June 23 Russian online retail bank Tinkoff has more scope to increase lending in a recovering Russian economy after boosting capital via a $300 million bond deal earlier this month.
+MOSCOW, June 23 (Reuters) - Russian online retail bank Tinkoff has more scope to increase lending in a recovering Russian economy after boosting capital via a $300 million bond deal earlier this month.

 Tinkoff, Russia's second-largest credit card issuer after top bank Sberbank, is sticking to its loan book growth guidance of at least 20 percent this year but could do more.